Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - rate shopping,

-- carrier/service mapping,
+- carrier and service mapping,

 - dimensional or weight logic,